-- Ease of use tests: These include assessing the ease of reading measurements and if there is possible obstruction of the display when the bowl is in position as it should be easy to read.
+These include assessing the ease of reading measurements and if there is possible obstruction of the display when the bowl is in position as it should be easy to read.
 We also look at how easy the controls are to use and whether the scales have a tare function, an auto turn off and a memory recall.
 They should be easy to clean, free from cracks and crevices, and easy to store.

-The overall score is made up of:
+The overall score for kitchen scales is made up of:

-- Performance (40%)
+- performance (40%)

-- Ease of use (60%)
+- ease of use (60%).